coder/websocket/README.md

 https://github.com/gorilla/websocket

-This package is the community standard but it is very old and over timennn has accumulated cruft.
-There are many ways to do the same thing and the API overall is just not very clear.
+This package is the community standard but it is very old and over time has accumulated cruft.
+There are many ways to do the same thing and the API is not clear.
 Just compare the godoc of [nhooyr/websocket](godoc.org/github.com/nhooyr/websocket) side by side with [gorilla/websocket](godoc.org/github.com/gorilla/websocket).

-The API for nhooyr/websocket has been designed such that there is only one way to do things and with HTTP/2 in mind which makes using it correctly and safely much easier.
+The API for nhooyr/websocket has been designed such that there is only one way to do things which makes using it correctly and safely much easier.

 ### x/net/websocket